LeDragoX/linux-script/README.md

 ### Flatpak

-These packages will be installed in Arch and Fedora:
+These packages will be installed in Arch and Fedora Desktop versions:

 |                      Package                      |
 | :-----------------------------------------------: |